Summertime is here and the living is easy, right?

 Look at summertime as prime time for building your family legacy together.
 What you do these next few months will impact your overall family story.

 Have each family member write down things they would love to do this summer and see what you can make happen from everyone’s lists.
-We’ve already checked off going to the beach in California, visiting family in Indiana, going to a Cubs game and buying a new game and playing it.
+We’ve already checked off going to the beach in California, visiting family in Indiana, going to a Cubs game and buying a new game, and playing it.
 Whatever your goals, be sure to work towards achieving them.

-When our kids were young, I would designate one day to each of them.
+When our kids were young, I would designate one day for each of them.
 It was their day to decide what they wanted for breakfast in bed and then what activities the family would do for the day (on a low budget.)
 They absolutely loved these days!

 What are a few things you want to do with your kids in the time you have left with them at home?
 Is there anything off of your bucket list that you can plan for this summer?